Hiddentale/Learning_Vulkan/README.md

 I am currently learning Vulkan (in Rust) and updating my code here periodically.
-I drew a triangle.
-Project is currently on hiatus because I barely have any free time outside of University courses and going to the Gym.
-Will continue in the future.
+I drew a triangle and am currently working through https://paroj.github.io/gltut/ to gain a deeper understanding of what I am doing.